oscar-system/GAP_pkg/GAP_pkg_forms/README.md

-# GAP_pkg_cvec
+# GAP_pkg_forms

-This is generated wrapper package for the GAP package cvec 2.7.6.
+This is generated wrapper package for the GAP package Forms 1.2.9.

 ## Issues

 Please report issues specific to this wrapper package at <https://github.com/oscar-system/GAP_pkg>.

-Report general issues with the GAP package at <https://github.com/gap-packages/cvec/issues>.
+Report general issues with the GAP package at <https://github.com/gap-packages/forms/issues>.

 ## License